-The Compensation Committee is responsible for deciding policies for determining the compensation of executive officers and directors of the Company as well as compensation amounts of individual executive officers and directors of the Company based on those policies.
+The Compensation Committee is responsible for deciding policies for determining the compensation of directors and executive officers of the Company as well as compensation amounts of individual directors and executive officers of the Company based on those policies.
 In addition, this committee deliberates on the policies for determining the compensation of the executive officers of major subsidiaries and the compensation amounts of individual executive officers of the Company.
 The Compensation Committee is comprised of two internal directors and four outside directors.
 In order to ensure transparency in deliberations on officer compensation, an outside director has been appointed to serve as the chairman of this committee.